Multiplicity of Massive stars in the Milky Way (M3W). I. Project description, UNWIND, application to GLS 11 448, and DIB catalog: Project description

-\textit{High-resolution imaging and interferometry.} Finally, for some systems we will complement all of the above information with lucky imaging and interferometry \citep{Maiz10a,SanBetal13}.
+$\,\!$ Finally, for some systems we will complement all of the above information with lucky imaging and interferometry \citep{Maiz10a,SanBetal13,Sanaetal14,Aldoetal15,Lantetal23}.
 The first is useful to determine or constrain long orbits with separations of 0\farcs1-1\farcs0 and the second for shorter orbits, in some cases by itself and in others in concert with high-resolution spectroscopy.
 We will also use the information available in the Washington Double Star catalog (WDS, \citealt{Masoetal01}).